amrsalah3/ChickyCart/README.md

 # ChickyCart Shopping
-An e-commerce shopping Android app built primarily with Jetpack Compose, Material 3, and Paging 3.
+An e-commerce shopping Android app built primarily with Jetpack Compose, Material 3, Paging 3, and built based on clean architecture guidelines.

 For Handsets: